+Right now the United States is immersed in a flurry of political wrangling, our two major parties wrapping up, or about to begin, major conventions that they hope will sell their candidate to an increasingly disaffected electorate.
+For those of us who exist on the margins of America’s tapestry of faith and religion, it can seem doubly alienating.
+A celebration of what we are not.
 Certainly there have been inroads, the Republican National Convention invited a Sikh to give an opening invocation (albeit one you could only see on C-SPAN), and the Democratic National Convention has enshrined marriage equality in their national platform, but for the most part these events are exercises in affirming a certain bland, comfortable, (mostly) non-controversial all-American idiom (from different political lenses, to be sure).
 They are not, despite what activists from both sides desire, moments that dare confront or change the status quo.

 There are lots of articles and essays of interest to modern Pagans out there, sometimes more than I can write about in-depth in any given week.
 So The Wild Hunt must unleash the hounds in order to round them all up.
 Considering how many times Wicca has been called the “fastest growing religion in America,” by both supporters and detractors, the latest XKCD comic reminds us to not get too wrapped up with the numbers, because they can be deceptive.
 At Religion Dispatches John Morehead writes about Burning Man, and the fear it generates of an “alternative Pagan social order.”
 Quote: “For evangelicals like Matthews, Burning Man embodies deep-seated fears which can also be seen playing out in other aspects of American culture.